Jacke/cpp-project-template-macosx/readme.md

 - Doxygen (must be installed, can use homebrew) #Untested, TODO: test
 - A coverage module (uses xcode)

-## Suggested environment is VSCode with the following extensions

-- Task Runner
-- Clang-Format
-- Clang-Tidy
-- clangd
-- CMake

 ## To enable protocol buffers:

 Edit src/module/CMakeLists.txt